speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Backgrounds.md

 ### Feature: Guild Membership
 You are an established and respected member of an adventurer's guild, allowing you to rely on certain benefits that membership provides.
 If you are in a town with a headquarters for your adventurer's guild and you are in good standing with the guild, you will be allowed to look at the job postings and find adventuring work to earn money.

 Guilds often wield tremendous political power.
 If you are accused of a crime, your guild will support you if a good case can be made for your innocence or the crime is justifiable.
 You can also gain access to powerful political figures through the guild, if you are a member in good standing.
 You must pay dues of 50 cr per month to the guild.
-Your dues must be current to remain in the guild’s good graces.
+Your dues must be current to remain in the guildï¿½s good graces.

 ### Background Feat
 As a further embodiment of the experience and training of your background, you can choose from the following feats: